-Pair the salty, herbed tofu-cheese with ripe tomatoes, peppery baby arugula and a squeeze of fresh lemon together and you have yourself a simple, seasonal salad that makes a great side dish.
+The combination of flavors from all of these fresh ingredients is incredible, yet effortless.
 Am I saying that you shouldn’t try to eat this in one sitting?
 Absolutely not!
 Go for the gold!
 And don’t forget to let me know how you felt about it.

-Before I give you the recipe, I’d like to know how everyone’s doing!
+Before I give you the recipe for this Herbed Tofu Tomato Salad, I’d like to know how everyone’s doing!
 How’s your Summer, thus far?
 Have you done anything exciting, or are you eating anything drool-worthy?
 Let’s hear it! 🙂

-1/2 C. Water
+- 1/2 C. Water

-2 1/2 T. Coconut Vinegar
+- 2 1/2 T. Coconut Vinegar

-2 T. Olive Oil
+- 2 T. Olive Oil, optional

-1 tsp.
+- 1 tsp.
 Dried Basil

-1 tsp.
+- 1 tsp.
 Dried Oregano

-4 C. Heirloom/Plum/Champion/etc. Tomatoes, Chopped
+- 4 C. chopped Heirloom/Plum/Champion/etc. Tomatoes

-3 C. Baby Arugula
+- 3 C. Baby Arugula

-1 T. Fresh Lemon Juice
+- 1 T. Fresh Lemon Juice

-Freshly Ground Pepper
+- Freshly Ground Pepper

-Optional: Pinch of Coarse Sea Salt
+- Pinch of Coarse Sea Salt, optional

 - Take your block of tofu and wrap it tightly in a clean dish towel/cloth.
 Place it on a plate and stack some heavy (but stable) objects on it to press the moisture out.
 Leave it pressed for 20-30 minutes.